g-arnav/2DNumericalSets/README.md

 	>>> print(t.genus(g))
 To build a tree with a different ordering function than the default:

-First, in Ordering.py, write a new ordering function that takes in 2 input points and returns True if the first point is less than the second and False otherwise, let's call this function new_ordering_function
+In Ordering.py, write a new ordering function that takes in 2 input points and returns True if the first point is less than the second and False otherwise, let's call this function new_ordering_function

 Then: